BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique oil paintings.

-Handling oil paintings
+Handling antique oil paintings

 Make sure that your hands are clean or wear cotton gloves to reduce contact with the paint.